ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 # VMware Solutions and Red Hat OpenShift overview
 {: #openshift-runbook-runbook-intro}

 {{site.data.keyword.vmwaresolutions_full}} includes fully automated, rapid deployments of VMware vCenter Server® in the {{site.data.keyword.cloud_notm}}.
 These offerings complement the on-premises infrastructure and allow existing and future workloads to run in the {{site.data.keyword.cloud_notm}} without conversion by using the same tools, skills, and processes they use on-premises.
-For more information, see [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/architecture/architectures/virtualizationArchitecture){: external}.
+For more information, see [What is virtualization?](https://www.ibm.com/topics/virtualization){: external}.

 {{site.data.keyword.redhat_openshift_full}} for VMware Solutions is a reference architecture and a manual build process to deploy a {{site.data.keyword.redhat_openshift_notm}} cluster 4.7 on to an existing vCenter Server instance.
 The components of {{site.data.keyword.redhat_openshift_notm}} cluster are deployed as virtual machines (VMs) and appliances by using NSX software-defined networking.